 As I’ve mentioned in previous posts, chicken is a healthy protein choice, but can also be extremely bland and boring.
 I’m always looking for ways to spice up this healthy protein.
 In the past, I made Easy Slow Cooker BBQ Chicken and Spicy Soy Sauce Basil Chicken, but this time I created a new chicken recipe utilizing balsamic vinegar and honey, both of which I had handy in my pantry.
 The result – (Spicy) Honey Balsamic Chicken.
 It didn’t disappoint.
 You can choose to be spicy or no spicy, it’s up to your taste.

 This recipe is perfect when made and eaten fresh (obviously), but also works great as a meal prep recipe.
 I made 1 pound of chicken on Sunday night and enjoyed it all week long with some rice and cooked vegetables.
 The tangy and spicy chicken would also work great in a simple stir fry recipe!

 A couple kitchen tools were used to make this recipe, the first being a basic stainless steel baking sheet.
 A cast iron pan, casserole dish, or anything with edges that can be put in the convection oven will do too.
-The second is a glass cutting board ( or bamboo cutting board is also fine), used to slice the chicken after it is done cooking.
+The second is a glass cutting board ( or bamboo cutting board is also fine), used to slice the chicken after it is done the cooking.
 I like the affordable Epicurean cutting board below because it has non-slip corners that are practical.

 Basic Baking Sheet:

 This Spicy Honey Balsamic Chicken Recipe is impossible to mess up.
 There are 3 simple steps: